Goal 3: Good Health and Well-being

 By leanne walstow

 So it might be a bit of a social media cliche (#wildswimming currently stands at 360K), but there’s more to outdoor swimming than a great insta pic.
+It might be a little cold out, but don't let that stop you.
 From soothing stress to boosting your mood, we explore the science behind a chilly dip and meet Sophie Hellyer, the surfer who rarely goes a day without a cold swim.

 Cold water swimming has long been credited with helping to ease depression and anxiety, but now we have the science to prove it.
 A 2018 study in the British Medical Journal titled ‘Open water swimming as a treatment for major depressive disorder’ looks at the case of a 24-year-old woman who had suffered with depression and anxiety her whole life.
 After taking up open water swimming, she was able to reduce her medication, then four months later, came off it completely.
 Speaking about the effect swimming had on her mental health, she described the feeling of ‘a weight being lifted off my shoulders’.